 Yet in the real-world view, introducing such a gap changes nothing.
 Buildings are not demolished and rebuilt in different locations.
 Landowners in certain locations are simply limited by a “regulatory geography” rather than the “economic geography”, neither of which the city as a whole is anywhere near.

-The existence of the light orange shading - the gap between the currently built city and the planned frontier - also never exists in the AMM model.
+The existence of the light orange shading — the gap between the currently built city and the planned frontier — also cannot exist in the AMM model.
 There are no development opportunities.
 Even worse, there are no vacant land sites.
 This is an even bigger problem for the model.

 I highlight this particular point by shading the gap between vacant sites and the planned frontier in darker orange because in the real world these are the most likely sites to be next developed.
 On the left of the diagram I also have a little curve that is supposed to show the probability of a site being developed as a function of its currently developed density or height.
 The smaller the current development, the more likely that site will be developed next, as there are lower costs in doing so in terms of demolition.